 Criteria JORC Code Explanation Commentary Bulk density Whether assumed or determined.
 If assumed, the basis for the assumptions.
 If determined, the method used, whether wet or dry, the frequency of the measurements, the nature, size and representativeness of the samples.
 The bulk density for bulk material must have been measured by methods that adequately account for void spaces (vugs, porosity, etc), moisture and differences between rock and alteration zones within the deposit.
-Discuss assumptions for bulk density estimates used in the evaluation process of the different materials. mineralisation based upon the results of 91 core samples.
+Discuss assumptions for bulk density estimates used in the evaluation process of the different materials.
+A bulk density of 2.80-2.84t/m3 was assigned to the CID mineralisation based upon the results of 91 core samples.
 The bulk density was calculated using the caliper method where the length of core was measured and numerous caliper measurements were recorded for the diameter.
 The core was dried in an oven before being weighed and divided by the calculated volume.
 Classification The basis for the classification of the Mineral Resources into varying confidence categories.
 Whether appropriate account has been taken of all relevant factors (ie relative confidence in tonnage/grade estimations, reliability of input data, confidence in continuity of geology and metal values, quality, quantity and distribution of the data).
 Whether the result appropriately reflects the Competent Person's view of the deposit.
-Inferred categories based on drill hole spacing, sample interval, geological interpretation and representivity of all available assay data.
-The Outcamp 2 and Outcamp 4 mesas have been drilled on spacings of predominantly 25m by 25m, with some sections closed in to 12.5m by 25m.
-Measured Mineral Resources are classed as such where the drill Audits or reviews The results of any audits or reviews of Mineral Resource estimates.
-Initial Mineral Resource Estimates for Outcamp 2 and Outcamp 4 were completed by Golder Associates in 2009.
-An updated grade control estimate of Outcamp 2 was completed by QG in 2012, and the latest estimates were also completed by QG.
+Inferred categories based on drill hole spacing, sample interval, geological interpretation and representivity of all available assay data.The Outcamp 5 and Warrigal 1 mesas have been drilled on spacings of 25m by 25m.
+Audits or reviews • The results of any audits or reviews of Mineral Resource estimates. • Initial Mineral Resource Estimates for Outcamp 5 and Warrigal 1 were completed by Golder Associates in 2009.
+An updated grade control estimate of Outcamp 5 was completed by QG in 2012, and the latest estimates were also completed by QG.

-Criteria JORC Code Explanation Commentary Discussion of relative accuracy/confidence Where appropriate a statement of the relative accuracy and confidence level in the Mineral Resource estimate using an approach or procedure deemed appropriate by the Competent Person.
+Criteria JORC Code Explanation Commentary Discussion of relative accuracy/ confidence Where appropriate a statement of the relative accuracy and confidence level in the Mineral Resource estimate using an approach or procedure deemed appropriate by the Competent Person.
 For example, the application of statistical or geostatistical procedures to quantify the relative accuracy of the resource within stated confidence limits, or, if such an approach is not deemed appropriate, a qualitative discussion of the factors that could affect the relative accuracy and confidence of the estimate.
 The statement should specify whether it relates to global or local estimates, and, if local, state the relevant tonnages, which should be relevant to technical and economic evaluation.
 Documentation should include assumptions made and the procedures used.
-These statements of relative accuracy and confidence of the estimate should be compared with production data, where available.
+These statements of relative accuracy and confidence of the estimate accuracy and confidence with production data, where available. production reconciliation data and standard geostatistical estimation methods.The Mineral Resource Estimate is a global assessment of the NJV.